harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 This post expects familiarity with Docker basics like Dockerfiles, creating images and running containers.

 ## Introduction

+Our goal is this post would be to containerize a small application and in the process learn about the fundamentals of docker networking.

+Let us start with scaffolding our application first.

 Suppose we have a node service which uses Redis as a dependency - it connects to Redis on server start up.